nathanhleung/install-peerdeps/README.md

 `install-peerdeps my-custom-package --registry https://registry.mycompany.com`.

+### Installing a Private Package
+To install a private npm package (either from npm or from a registry that uses an authorization header), use the auth option:

+`install-peerdeps my-private-package --auth your-npm-auth-token`

 ### Proxies
 To use this tool with a proxy, set the `HTTPS_PROXY` environment variable (if you're using a custom registry and it is only accessible over HTTP, though, set the `HTTP_PROXY` environment variable).